 The Landed Phase of the Flight

-Once the aircraft can overfly, approach and depart safely without causing a danger to people or property then next phase becomes important: Landing
+Once the aircraft can overfly, approach, and depart safely without causing a danger to people or property then the next phase becomes important: Landing

 Land Owners Permission

 For any aircraft to legally land (Not counting an emergency situation) the pilot needs to have gained permission from the landowner BEFORE touching down in an aircraft.
 Without this prior permission, the pilot could be liable to trespassing charges.